Cultural feminism

-Cultural feminism is a term used to describe a variety of feminism that attempts to revalue and redefine attributes culturally ascribed to femaleness.
-It is also used to describe theories that commend innate differences between women and men.
+Cultural feminism is a variety of feminism that attempts to revalue and redefine attributes culturally ascribed to femaleness.
+The term cultural feminism is also used to describe theories that commend innate differences between women and men.

-Cultural feminists diverged from radical feminists when they rejected the problematization of femininity and returned to an essentialist view of gender differences in which they regard "female nature" as superior.
+Cultural feminists diverged from radical feminism when they rejected the problematization of femininity and returned to an essentialist view of gender differences in which they regard female nature as superior.

-Origins of the term
+History

-Unlike radical feminism or socialist feminism, cultural feminism was not an ideology widely claimed by proponents but was more commonly a pejorative label ascribed by its opponents.
+Unlike radical or socialist feminism, cultural feminism was not an ideology widely claimed by proponents but was more commonly a pejorative label ascribed by its opponents.
 The term had surfaced as early as 1971, when Frances Chapman, in a letter printed in Off Our Backs, condemned the literary magazine Aphra as having "served the cause of cultural feminism".
 In 1972, socialist feminist Elizabeth Diggs, used the label "cultural feminism" to apply to all of radical feminism.
 Brooke Williams was the first to describe the "depoliticization of radical feminism" as "cultural feminism" in 1975.

-Redstockings founder Ellen Willis affirmed that "The great majority of women who presently call themselves 'radical feminists' in fact subscribe to a politics more accurately labeled 'cultural feminist'. [...]
-Though cultural feminism came out of the radical feminist movement, the premises of the two tendencies are antithetical.
-Yet on the left and elsewhere the distinction is rarely made."
+"Though cultural feminism came out of the radical feminist movement," said Ellen Willis, co-founder of Redstockings, "the premises of the two tendencies are antithetical."
 However, there are scholars such as Rosemarie Tong who conceptualize cultural feminism as a perspective within radical feminism.

 Theory

 Cultural feminism places women in a position overdetermined by patriarchal systems.
 Linda Alcoff makes the point that "the cultural feminist reappraisal construes woman's passivity as her peacefulness, her sentimentality as her proclivity to nurture, her subjectiveness as her advanced self-awareness".

 Similar lines of thought have been traced to earlier periods.
 Jane Addams and Charlotte Perkins Gilman argued that in governing the state, cooperation, caring, and nonviolence in the settlement of conflicts society seem to be what was needed from women's virtues.
-Josephine Donovan argues that the nineteenth century journalist, critic, and women's rights activist, Margaret Fuller, initiated cultural feminism in Woman in the Nineteenth Century (1845).
+Josephine Donovan argues that the nineteenth-century journalist, critic, and women's rights activist, Margaret Fuller, initiated cultural feminism in Woman in the Nineteenth Century (1845).
 She stressed the emotional, intuitive side of knowledge and expressed an organic worldview that is quite different from the mechanistic view of Enlightenment rationalists.

 However, it was Alice Echols' article, "Cultural Feminism: Feminist Capitalism and the Anti-Pornography Movement", that led to the widespread adoption of the term to describe contemporary feminists, not their historical antecedents.
-According to Echols, cultural feminism “equates women's liberation with the development and preservation of a female counterculture.”
+According to Echols, cultural feminism "equates women's liberation with the development and preservation of a female counterculture".
 Her examples of cultural feminists are Kathleen Barry, Susan Brownmiller, Mary Daly, Andrea Dworkin, Susan Griffin, Robin Morgan, Janice Raymond, Adrienne Rich, and Florence Rush.
+Feminists involved with feminist separatism, lesbian feminism, and the women in print movement came to be associated with cultural feminism because of their focus on creating woman-focused cultures and economies, which Echols has characterized as retreating from patriarchy instead of dismantling it.